Return to Equilibrium Menu

 By the way, you may notice that the terms products and reactants are somewhat blurred in an equilibrium situation.
 The agreed upon convention is to use the reaction AS WRITTEN and call the left side "reactants" and the right side "products."

-Here is what Guldberg and Waage wrote in 1864:
+Before doing a few more equilibrium expression examples, here is what Guldberg and Waage wrote in 1864:

 If we maintain that for a given chemical process two opposing forces are in effect, one which strives to form new substances and one which strives to restore the original compounds from the new, it is enlightening that, when in the chemical process these forces become equally large, the system is in equilibrium.
 That the same equilibrium state occurs under the same conditions, whether one goes one way or the other in the process, lies in the nature of the matter.